Motor Neurone Disease - Systematic Multi-Arm Adaptive Randomised Trial (MND-SMART)

 • Active suicide ideation assessed using the Columbia-Suicide Severity Rating Scale

-• On concurrent investigational medication (including biological therapy)
+• On concurrent investigational devices and medication (including biological therapy)

 • Pregnancy or breast-feeding females